Q and A W/ Xterra Running Champion, Max King

 Q. Any specific gadgets or apps you would recommend to our readers?

-Q. Couple songs that come to mind that gets you over the hump when training or racing?
+Q. Couple of songs that come to mind that gets you over the hump when training or racing?